Wangaratta: Transport

-Roads are the most used transport infrastructure in Wangaratta.
 The Hume Freeway (M31) bypasses the city to the south and east, while the C314 now forms the main road through it (as Murphy Street and Wangaratta Road).
 The city is located at the junction of several other major roads, the Great Alpine Road (B500), Wangaratta-Yarrawonga Road (C374), Wangaratta-Whitfield Road (C521) and Wangaratta-Kilfeera Road (C523).
 A city bus service runs every half an hour during the day on weekdays and on Saturday mornings on a route covering Wangaratta's West End, the business district, Yarrunga and more recently, Yarrawonga Road.

 Rail transport services both passengers and freight.
 Wangaratta railway station is on the North East railway line, the main railway line between Sydney and Melbourne.
 It is served by the Albury V/Line rail service thrice-daily as well as the NSW TrainLink XPT service twice-daily in both directions.

 Historically, Wangaratta was the busy junction of several railway branch lines including; the broad gauge 5' 3"Yackandandah railway line, a narrow gauge 2' 6" Whitfield railway line and the broad gauge 5' 3" Bright and Beechworth railway line, all of which have since closed.
 Another short 5' 3" gauge branch line ran west to a wheat silo located on the north side of the Ovens River at Boorhaman.
 The current rail line through the town is the 4' 8" standard gauge rail opened in 1962.

 The Murray to the Mountains Rail Trail is a shared cycling and walking track that follows the way of the former Bright railway line.
 The Hume Freeway runs directly next to Wangaratta.

 Wangaratta is also serviced by a small regional airport, Wangaratta Airport.

+Environmental issues

+Land contamination at Wangaratta Clay Target Club

+In 2016, EPA Victoria received reports that lead shot were being used at the North Wangaratta Recreation Reserve.
+Several shots were found near the Wangaratta Clay Target Shooting Club in the Reserve.
+The Rural council tested the area and discovered lead levels to be above healthy conditions.
+The club closed for six months to remove the contaminated soil which has been stored by the club.
+A risk mitigation plan has been established to safely manage the soil.

+Odour pollution at sausage skin manufacturing factory

+Van Hessen Australia is an Australian sausage skin manufacturer whose factory is situated on Shanley street in Wangaratta and impacted local communities with odour pollution in 2022.
+More than 160 reports were received in 2 months by EPA Victoria.

+The smell was due to Van Hessen's private wastewater treatment system which included desludging activities and upset conditions in the wastewater treatment pond.
+The company exceeded its licence boundary and received several notices from EPA to prevent further smell and maintain stable conditions.

+In December 2023, Van Hessen was found guilty in court and was ordered to provide $75,000 to an environmental improvement project in South Wangaratta.